PostHog/meta/README.md

 This is a place to discuss non-product issues in public.

+For product discussions, please see the [posthog/posthog](https://github.com/posthog/posthog) repo.

 For example:

 - marketing topics such as ideas for new content